 These are great meditation pillows for people who may find themselves okay with sitting on the floor but want more cushion when sitting.
 These can be used in a wide variety of situations.

-This cushion is in a V-shape, with a slight slope down for where your legs will rest.
+This V-shape cushion is with a slight slope down for where your legs will rest.
 These cushions are great for anyone who is already flexible and wants more support for their lower back or knees.

 If you are not flexible, or your back is rounded when you are sitting on the ground, then you will not find this cushion especially helpful.
 This is similar to the zabuton due to it being best for those who are comfortable sitting on the ground.
 It merely adds more comfort and support to the positions than the ground.